Perspective: Virtual Networks All the Way Down¶

 The powerful thing about virtualization is that when done right, it should be possible to nest one virtualized resource inside another virtualized resource, since after all, a virtual resource should behave just like a physical resources and we know how to virtualize physical resources!
 Said another way, being able to virtualize a virtual resource is the best proof that you have done a good job of virtualizing the original physical resource.
 To re-purpose the mythology of the World Turtle: It’s virtual networks all the way down.

-The actual VXLAN header is simple.
-It includes a 24-bit Virtual Network Id (VNI), plus some flag bits.
+The actual VXLAN header is simple, as shown in Figure 96.
+It includes a 24-bit Virtual Network Id (VNI), plus some flag and reserved bits.
 It also implies a particular setting of the UDP source and destination port fields (see Section 5.1), with the destination port 4789 officially reserved for VXLANs.
 Figuring out how to uniquely identify virtual LANs (VLAN tags) and virtual networks (VXLAN VIDs) is the easy part.
 This is because encapsulation is the fundamental cornerstone of virtualization; all you need to add is an identifier that tells you which of many possible users this encapsulated packet belongs to.